How Often You Should Do 12 Household Chores

 Accumulated grease and grime over time will cause the oven to use more power when it's turned on, which will lead to higher bills, says Lauren Haynes, cleaning expert with Star Domestic Cleaners.
 It can also ruin the taste of the food, she says.

 9. WASH YOUR TOWELS // EVERY THREE OR FOUR USES

 After drying off, it's best to leave your towel in a well-ventilated place so that it can air-dry completely, Jones says.
 This will keep the bacteria at bay for a couple uses—but then it's time to throw your towel in the wash.

 It's estimated that there are nearly 50 bacteria per square inch on the seat of the toilet, Jones says.
 To deep clean your toilet, cleaning expert Leslie Reichert tells TODAY that you should turn off the water to your toilet and give it a flush to completely empty the bowl of water.
 Then sprinkle a homemade baking soda-based cleaning solution (or a store-bought toilet cleaner) into the toilet bowl and give it a good scrub with a sponge (while wearing gloves, of course!).
 Then add a cup of distilled white vinegar and allow to sit for one hour.

 11. CLEAN YOUR FAN VENTS // MONTHLY

-Dust, pollen, and other allergens can block the vents, Jones says.
-“If you have any refurbishment work done, you definitely need to clean, or at least inspect, the vents, as construction work spreads sawdust throughout the house, which can cause increased suffering of people with allergies or asthma,” she says.
+Dust, pollen, and other allergens can block the vents, according to Jones.
+"If you have any refurbishment work done, you definitely need to clean, or at least inspect, the vents, as construction work spreads sawdust throughout the house, which can cause increased suffering of people with allergies or asthma," she says.